 Vegan Strawberry Cheesecake Bars are a no-bake treat made with cashews, coconut, and dates.
-Both kids and adults will love these dairy-free desserts.This recipe post is sponsored by So Delicious Dairy Free and Sprouts Farmers Market.
-I was compensated for my time, however all opinions are my own.
+Both kids and adults will love this dairy-free dessert.

-This dairy-free dessert only calls for 6 ingredients.
+This no bake cheesecake only calls for 6 ingredients.
 The rest you can switch up as you see fit.
 Here is what you need:

-- Cashews: Blended cashews make up the bulk of the filling, which adds lots of heart-healthy fats.
+- Cashews: Blended cashews make up the bulk of the filling, which adds loads of heart-healthy fats.
 The key is to boil them for at least 20 minutes so they sufficiently soften.

 - Coconut Cream: Coconut cream is much thicker and richer than coconut milk.
 You can find it in cans near the coconut milk, or in the baking aisle of most grocery stores.

 - Almonds: Blended almonds create the rich, nutty crust of the cheesecake.
 You can also use walnuts, however the hard texture of almonds adds more structure.

 - Medjool Dates: Also known as nature's candy, Medjool dates are the other key ingredient in the cheesecake crust.

 - Sugar: I use organic granulated sugar, however you can also use maple syrup to add sweetness to the filling.